Google AdsMarch 2026 · 9 min read

 Is your budget too thin for smart bidding to learn?

 Google's Target CPA and Maximise Conversions strategies need data.
-The official threshold is roughly 30–50 conversions per 30-day period for the algorithm to exit the learning phase properly.
-If your daily budget produces 5–10 clicks per day and conversions are infrequent, smart bidding has no signal to optimise against.
+For standard Search campaigns, around 10 conversions in 30 days is often enough for the algorithm to start learning.
+Performance Max and Shopping usually need closer to 30+ conversions before the signal becomes reliable.
+If your daily budget produces 5-10 clicks per day and conversions are infrequent, smart bidding has no signal to optimise against.

 This creates a slow-burn failure mode: the campaign runs for weeks, generates a handful of conversions at unpredictable intervals, and the bidding algorithm never stabilises.
 Results look inconsistent because they are - the machine is guessing rather than learning.